hchsiao/stocklab-twse/README.md

 ## TODO
-- import stocklab.intepreter as sl
-- ignore_existed and update_existed
+- consider current time when checking the need to update
 - implement time_to_crawl(datetime, db)
-- merge old db (only broker_deals)
+- merge old db (see colab)

 - distrubute as bundles (stocklab_core, twse_bundle, ...), de-couple
 - maintain 'day_off' tab (stop trade for only few days)